Expenses and the cost of living in Taiwan USD

 The good thing about working a lot is not spending much money on nights out!
 I go out to the movies or bar 3-4 times a month.
-If you go out more than me the cost of living in Taiwan will go up significantly.
+If you go out more than me then your expenses will go up significantly.

 Seeing a movie in Taipei will cost around 800NTD for two people (tickets and 2 cups of soda)